 European Arrest Warrant

 There are a number of potential alternatives to the EAW.
 Norway and Iceland are non-Member States and have both negotiated extradition agreements with the EU.
-Under that mechanism, disputes between those countries and an EU Member State regarding an interpretation of the agreement are referred to a meeting of representatives of the respective governments.
-Negotiating such an agreement is likely to be a lengthy process, but the UK as a current Member State has laws presently aligned to the EU, so negotiation ought to take less than the 13 years it took Iceland and Norway to get a deal.
+Under that proposed mechanism, disputes between those countries and an EU Member State regarding an interpretation of the agreement will be referred to a meeting of representatives of the respective governments.
+This agreement was finalised in 2014, after 13 years of negotiation, but has still not been fully ratified and so is not yet in operation.
+Negotiating such an agreement is thus likely to be a lengthy process, but the UK as a current Member State has laws presently aligned to the EU, so an agreement ought to be concluded faster than the lengthy timeframe it took Iceland and Norway to get a deal.

 Another proposal is for the UK to negotiate bi-laterally with each remaining Member State.
 Aside from the complexity and expense of this approach, there is the anomaly for the UK that each Member Sate would continue to be bound by EU law when considering any extradition request by the UK.
 The UK may thus relinquish the ability to direct policy priorities regarding the EAW while still being indirectly bound by EU law.